jeffreylanters/react-unity-webgl/README.md

 # Backers

 This package is an open source hobby project with ongoing development.
-A result of a long road since 2017, full of sleepless nights, working after hours, and busy weekends.
+A result of a long road and endless fight with Unity's updates since 2017, full of sleepless nights, working after hours, and busy weekends.
 If you're using this module for production, please consider [donating](https://paypal.me/jeffreylanters) to support the project.
 Thank you!

 [<img src="https://avatars2.githubusercontent.com/u/2016308?s=460&v=4" width="50" height="50" />](https://github.com/mrniket)
 [<img src="https://avatars3.githubusercontent.com/u/20756439?s=460&v=4" width="50" height="50" />](https://github.com/webbertakken)